coopergau/vehicle-routing-problem/README.md

 sudo apt install libsfml-dev

 ## To Do
-performance stuff for resume
- - try with the depot in random location
- - add parellel to tests
- - add comparisons between algos (same locations)

 clean
  - check which cmake files in the root can be removed
  - remove the visuals folder from github